Conducting: Beat and tempo

 At the beginning of a piece of music, the conductor raises their hands (or hand if they only use a single hand) to indicate that the piece is about to begin.
 This is a signal for the orchestra members to ready their instruments to be played or for the choristers to be ready and watching.
 The conductor then looks at the different sections of the orchestra (winds, strings, etc.) or choir to ensure that all the orchestra members are ready to play and choir members are ready.
 In some choral works, the conductor may signal to a pianist or organist to play a note or chord so that the choir members can determine their starting notes.
 Then the conductor gives one or more preparatory beats to commence the music.
 The preparatory beat before the orchestra or choir begins is the upbeat.
 The beat of the music is typically indicated with the conductor's right hand, with or without a baton.
 The hand traces a shape in the air in every bar (measure) depending on the time signature, indicating each beat with a change from downward to upward motion.
-The images show the most common beat patterns, as seen from the conductor's point of view.

 The downbeat indicates the first beat of the bar, and the upbeat indicates the beat before the first note of the piece and the last beat of the bar.
 The instant at which the beat occurs is called the ictus (plural: ictūs or ictuses) and is usually indicated by a sudden (though not necessarily large) click of the wrist or change in baton direction.
 In some instances, "ictus" is also used to refer to a horizontal plane in which all the ictuses are physically located, such as the top of a music stand where a baton is tapped at each ictus.
 The gesture leading up to the ictus is called the "preparation", and the continuous flow of steady beats is called the "takt" (the German word for bar, measure and beat).